Wang-Lin-boop/PPI-Miner/README.md

 ```
 3DMotif-Dock -i <INPUT_PDB_LIB> -n 40 -1
 ```
+&ensp;&ensp;You can adjust the '-c' option to change the default chainname "B" of database structures, which aim to aviod chainname conflict.
+&ensp;&ensp;For multiple chains PDB library, you can use the '-k' option during next step to change receptor chainname to "Z".
 &ensp;&ensp;The program generates a file named INPUT_PDB_LIB-Index, which will be used in the next calculations as the database index file.

 **3. Use the scripts to generate your own disorder sequences libraries.**